Skip to main content

 Concurrency Limit

 The maximum number of total Sauce Labs tests -- both automated and manual -- that you can run simultaneously across all user accounts within your organization.
 Concurrency limits vary according to pricing plan.
 Once you and/or your teammates have used all concurrency slots, additional tests will not launch until an existing test has finished.
-More information: Understanding Concurrency Limits and Team Accounts.
+More information: Managing Concurrency.

 Continuous Deployment (CD)